All on 4 in Mexico

 Once the patient’s mouth has healed, a second visit will be required to take new measurements and impressions of the mouth.
 After this, the final denture will be created using the material that you and your doctor chose.
 Sometimes a third visit is required to test the final prosthesis.

 The healing process can take anywhere between 3 to 6 months depending on everything mentioned above.
-Take into consideration that extra steps like bones graphs of sinus lifts will make this entire process longer.
+Take into consideration that extra steps like bone grafts of sinus lifts will make this entire process longer.

 We have a great video with Dr. Nestor talking about this procedure.
 Please watch the video below for an in-depth explanation.